maksimu/spring-boot-hello-world/README.md

 I'm suspecting it has to do with the abstract class and isBridge().

 If I change the @Resource to @Autowired then it works as expected.
+It will also work if I change the abstract class to public.

 I am running under Java 1.8.0_25-b17.